Outstanding rock-cut architecture and sculpture around the world

 - Road, water and sewage tunnels.
 Linear structures serving for transport and shipment, built to cross mountains or waterbodies.
 Example: Seikan Tunnel (Japan, 1988).

 - Rock cut defense structures.
 For most part built as shelters for inhabitants for protection during the wartime, but often also as secret military laboratories and weapon storage sites.
-Example: Znojmo Catacombs (Czech Republic, the 14th – 15th centuries AD).
+Example: Znojmo Catacombs (Czechia, the 14th – 15th centuries AD).

 - Mines and pits.
 Built to obtain valuable underground materials.
 In few cases when the mining operations end, mines are accomodated for other needs.
 Example: Wieliczka Salt Mines (Poland).

 - Rock cut sculptures and reliefs.
 Sculptures and reliefs which are cut out of live rock.
 Created in different times and diverse cultures.
 Development of such sculptures continues up to this day, especially in the United States.
 Example: Great Sphinx of Giza (Egypt, 2,550 BC).

 Exceptional type of rock cut architecture is rock cut monolithic structures.
 These free-standing structures are cut out of live rock and require very high skills from their creators.
 Venerable examples are Kailasanatha Temple in Ellora Caves and Pancha Rathas in Mahabalipuram (both in India), as well as Lalibela Churches in Ethiopia.

 - 10 most amazing ancient rock cut structures in India